vuvk/swinger-engine/README.md

 License
 -----
-swinger engine is licensed under the GNU GPL 3.0 license.
-A copy of the license can be found in the header of every source file as well as in the LICENSE file.
+swinger engine is licensed under the **GNU GPL 3.0 license**.
+A copy of the license can be found in the header of every source file as well as in the [**LICENSE**](https://github.com/vuvk/swinger-engine/blob/master/LICENSE) file.